keithlegg/gnelscript/README.md

    -  examples_selection  - examples of extracting portions of polygon geometry
    -  examples_vector     - examples of 3D vector processing

    Stuff you can ignore for now :
+   -  examples_milling  - examples of G-code related tools.
+CNC and CAM in the future?
    -  examples_wip      - work in progess examples
    -  unit_tests        - not done yet
    -  raytrace          - someones code I imported and am considering intergrating
    -  dag_ops           - directed acyclic graph, first stab at a scene graph (not working yet)
    -  grid_ops          - nothing here yet, future home of mapping and grids
    -  examples_2d       - nothing here worth looking at
    -  render_2d         - nothing here yet, future home of 2D rendering